Yechan-Noh/MPSG/_pages/about.md

 <div class="grid">
   <!-- 1 › Multiscale simulation technique -->
   <div class="card">
-    <h3><i class="fa-solid fa-cubes"></i> Innovative Multiscale Simulation</h3>
+    <h3><i class="fa-solid fa-cubes"></i> Development of Innovative Simulation Methods</h3>
     <p>
-      We aim to develop computational simulation techniques that seamlessly bridge <strong>quantum ↔ atomistic ↔ continuum</strong> physics.
-Our current interests include machine-learning molecular dynamics and extended/generalized Lattice-Boltzmann methods, while we remain open to any innovative ideas for novel simulation approaches.
+      We aim to innovate computer simulation techniques for all scales of physics, including quantum, atomistic, and continuum.
+Our current interests include machine-learning molecular dynamics and extended/generalized Lattice-Boltzmann methods.
+However, we are open to seeking any novel ideas to innovate simulation approaches.
     </p>
   </div>

   <!-- 2 › Molecular–quantum biomimetic engineering -->
   <div class="card">
-    <h3><i class="fa-solid fa-dna"></i> Molecular-Quantum Biomimetic Engineering</h3>
+    <h3><i class="fa-solid fa-dna"></i> Biomimetic Engineering from the Molecular Scale</h3>
     <p>
-      Biological systems perform intelligence, energy conversion, learning, and molecular separation with remarkable efficiency and sustainability.
-Our research seeks to implement the molecular–quantum principles of living systems in engineered devices.
+      Biological systems exhibit remarkable efficiency and sustainability in their essential processes, such as intelligence, energy conversion, learning, and molecular separation.
+Our research seeks to understand and implement the molecular–quantum principles of these living systems in engineered devices.
     </p>
   </div>

   <!-- 3 › Foundational mathematical theory -->
   <div class="card">
-    <h3><i class="fa-solid fa-compass-drafting"></i> Foundational Transport Theory</h3>
+    <h3><i class="fa-solid fa-compass-drafting"></i> Foundational Physical/Chemical Theory</h3>
     <p>
-      Developing a foundational theory for atomistic physics has long been a dream in physical chemistry and statistical physics.
+      Developing a foundational theory for atomistic physics has long been a dream in Science and Engineering.
 By leveraging cutting-edge atomistic simulations, we aim to establish an advanced theoretical framework for atomistic phenomena, including nanoscale thermal–fluid transport and beyond.
     </p>
   </div>
 </div>